paintedman00/nestjs-rentor-api/README.md

 A restful CRUD API created using NestJS and MongoDB with authentication and authorization.

-There is a rnestjs-postman-collection-api with in the files for execution .
+There is a nestjs-postman-collection-api with in the files for execution .

 API end points :
 ==============